Height and Weight Air Force Requirements: What You Need to Know

 Ongoing Training and Education

-As an airman, your education doesn’t stop there.
+As an airman, education remains a priority.

 The Air Force offers: